-Dormant Status is not a debarment, suspension or ineligibility status as defined in FAR Subpart 9.4 or a termination as defined in FAR 52.249-8 (see Section F.2).
-Dormant Status is a condition that applies to HCaTS.
-Grounds for being placed in Dormant Status specifically include, but are not limited to, trends or patterns of behavior associated with the failure to meet the deliverables and compliances specified under Section F.5 (Performance Standards).
+Dormant Status is a condition that applies to HCaTS and is not a debarment, suspension or ineligibility status as defined in FAR Subpart 9.4.
+Grounds for being placed in Dormant Status include, but are not limited to, failure to meet the deliverables and compliance requirements specified under Section F.5 (Performance Standards).